AdobeXD/plugin-samples/Guides/debugging-guide/readme.md

 # How to Debug Your Plugin

-In this guide, you will learn to debug your Adobe XD plugin.
+In this guide, you will learn how to debug your Adobe XD plugin.

 <!-- Image or GIF if necessary -->